 Relax the Face With a Massage

 Facial massage is just as much a part of proper treatment as the products themselves; it boosts circulation and lymph flow and ensures that the formulas penetrate deeply.
 Gently massage your products into your skin in a circular motion, and switch to light tapping with your fingers on the delicate skin surrounding your eyes.
 When your skin needs a little extra TLC, take a facial massage to the next level with a leave-on balm.

 Amp Up Your Massage Technique

 To up the ante with your massage technique, try using a jade roller.
 "Jade rollers can help promote relaxation and if there is excess fluid/swelling in the skin, using a jade roller can help stimulate lymphatic drainage," explains Herrmann.
 For an optimal jade rolling experience, Hatfield says to roll it in upward and outward motions.
 "You should try to avoid dragging your skin down with the facial roller," she adds.

 Try a Peel

 Double-Team Your Masks

 Even if you're too time-strapped to do anything else on our list, try this for a near-instant face refresh—it feels SO good.
 For an experience that comes close to a facial at the spa, Marino likes to use an exfoliating mask, then follow with a hydrating one.
 "The Kora Organics Mask Duo contains the Turmeric Brightening and Exfoliating Mask to polish the skin and break down cellular debris [...].
-I leave this on 5-10 minutes and follow with the Noni Glow Sleeping Mask, which addresses the hydration of the skin and can be left on overnight to sleep in.
-You'll wake up with a soft, plump complexion, fewer fine lines and an insane glow," she says.
+I leave this on 5 to 10 minutes and follow with the Noni Glow Sleeping Mask, which addresses the hydration of the skin and can be left on overnight to sleep in.
+You'll wake up with a soft, plump complexion, fewer fine lines, and an insane glow," she says.